Sylvia of Hollywood

 Sylvia Ulback (6 April 1881 - 2 March 1975), known as Sylvia of Hollywood, was an early Hollywood fitness guru.
 Between 1926 and 1932, "Madame Sylvia", as she was also known, specialized in keeping movie stars camera-ready through stringent massage, diet and exercise.

 Early life

 Sylvia was born Synnøve Johanne Waaler (or Wilhelmsen) in Kristiania, Norway (now Oslo).
 Her mother, Amelia Wilhelmsen, was an opera singer, and her father, Oscar Waaler, was an artist.

 Forbidden to be a doctor by her parents, Sylvia went into nursing at 16.
 Having studied massage, she opened an office in Bremen, Germany when she was 18 years old.
-Sylvia and her first husband Andrew Ulback, a lumber dealer came to America – first New York then to Chicago – in 1921 or 1922 after her husband lost his business in the war.
+Sylvia and her first husband Andrew Ulback, a lumber dealer, went to America (first New York then Chicago) in 1921 or 1922 after her husband lost his business in the war.